Sample-actor Code Walkthrough - Login Branch

 check_auth(&req.tapp_id_b64, &req.address, &req.auth_b64).await?;

-then use TappstoreTxn::TransferTea to convert it to a txn. request::send_tappstore_txn is used to send such a txn.
-This txn is sent to the state machine and executed async.
+then use `TappstoreTxn::TransferTea` to convert it to a txn. `request::send_tappstore_txn` is used to send such a txn.
+This txn is sent to the [state machine](/z_glossary/state_machine.md) and executed async.

 Note we don't expect to get the execution result at this moment because all state machine nodes will handle async.